 Bank of America Corp.
-(BAC) and Societe Generale SA (GLE) went to court today seeking to overturn New York’s approval of MBIA Inc. (MBI)’s restructuring in 2009, alleging the bond insurer misled the regulator.
+(BAC:US) and Societe Generale SA (GLE) went to court today seeking to overturn New York’s approval of MBIA Inc. (MBI:US)’s restructuring in 2009, alleging the bond insurer misled the regulator.

 New York State Supreme Court Justice Barbara Kapnick is beginning a nonjury trial in Manhattan on the banks’ claims that the approval of MBIA’s proposal by then Insurance Superintendent Eric Dinallo was based on misleading information and violated insurance law.